 The most often-repeated message from the big banks and credit card companies is for those negatively impacted by COVID-19 to stay home and use online or mobile app banking services to do their bill-paying and keep track of their accounts.

 The second most-common message was: Call our customer service department for specific help with either personal or small business accounts.
-The sooner you contact a bank representative, the better.
+The sooner you contact a bank representative or your credit card company, the better.

 The CARES Act: Stimulus Package for COVID-19 Relief

-If you’re not sure what COVID-19 related assistance programs you might be qualified for from the government, there is a website to answer your questions.
-Just answer a few questions there and it will tell you what programs and assistance you can get assistance from.
+If you’re not sure what COVID-19 related assistance programs you might be qualified for from the government, there is a website with answers.
+Just respond to a few questions and it will tell you what programs and assistance you qualify for.

 Here is a rundown of the most impactful debt-relief options in the stimulus bill.

 $1,200 Coronavirus, COVID-19 Relief Checks